This Tombstone Tuesday: Alfrieda Kirschstein Schaaf, my great-aunt (or grand-aunt if you want to be technical.)

 Aunt Frieda would take the train from Minneapolis to our suburb outside Chicago and stay for a night or two before departing with my grandmother on one of their trips.
 She’d alight from the train carrying one of those little white Samsonite train cases, dispensing Hershey’s kisses and talking non-stop.

 I’m glad I found her gravesite, although I have to say I’m disappointed with Veterans Affairs that they don’t add a surname for wives who are interred at Fort Snelling, just the first name and middle initial on the verso of the husband’s gravestone.
 For someone whose name was Alfrieda Charlotte Anna Elizabeth Kirschstein Schaaf, seeing it truncated to “Alfrieda C., his wife” was a bit disconcerting.
+But having a Tombstone Tuesday: Alfrieda Kirschstein Schaaf I suppose is good enough for us both. :/

 And now I’m off to the local LDS Family History Center, which has just reopened after a month’s hiatus and holds, I hope I hope, some microfilm that will shed light on more Kirschsteins and Schumanns.